nuthanc/angular_course/services-course/README.md

   * The other is through EventEmitter notifying that there is a new Ingredient
     * ingredientsChanged in ShoppingListService
     * subscribing to it in ShoppingList Component

+### Adding Ingredients to Recipes

+* In the Recipe model and service, add Ingredients
+* Finally in the RecipeDetail component, use ul and li to display the Ingredient name and amount